nguyenhobbes/FinalProjectK20CLC04/README.md

 ................................................

-After add new student to class, the student account will be created and have the format "StudentID: 1" (username: password) !!
+After add new student to class, the student account will be created.
+Username is his/her student id and password is his/her date of birth
+Example: The student has id 20127001 and date of birth is 01/01/2002, account will be 20127001: 20020101 !!
 File format of

 Classes.csv: